Guzzter/auto-tagging-image-api/README.md

 ## Get started

-For running this demo you need a (free) Azure account where you need to create the following 2 Azure resources.
+For running this demo you need a (free) Azure account where you need to create the following 2 Azure resources:
+- Storage account
+- Cognitive service account

 ### Create Storage account